sivaren/sivaren/README.md

 ---

 ### 🧙‍♂️ About Me:
-Skillful and fast learner final year Computer Science student with a background in Software Engineering and Web Development.
-I am also interested in Cyber Security field.
-Often to think creatively and be an adaptable person.
-Personally eager to learn and always do self-improvement to give maximum contribution in every place.
+Hi, folks!
+My name is Rava Attar, and people often joke that I'm Raffi Ahmad's son.
+I'm a Computer Science graduate from Institut Teknologi Bandung with a strong background in Software Engineering and Web Development.
+Currently, I am deeply interested in the field of Cybersecurity.

+I have a keen interest in finance and economics.
+I have been actively investing in the Indonesian stock market since 2020.
+Recently, I discovered the potential of blockchain technology in the financial system, leading me to allocate my assets into cryptocurrency.

+I firmly believe that empathy can transform the world into a better place to live.
+Fun fact, I can memorize and sing the national anthem of Thailand.

 - 🌱 I’m currently learning Cyber Security
 - ⚡ I do memorize the national anthem of Thailand